In this article, we would be showing you 28 Must Know Cryptocurrency Terms. Without further ado, let’s get started.

 ATH (All-Time High)

-Bitcoin’s ATH, or all-time high price, is $19,800. (as of writing these lines).
+Bitcoin’s ATH, is one Cryptocurrency Terms 6or all-time high price, is $19,800. (as of writing these lines).
 On December 26, 2017, the ATH was reached.
 The inverse of ATH is ATL, which represents a record low.

 Alternative Coins (Altcoins)